DistributedObjectProtocol/web/docs/guide/javascript/installation.md

 ## Browsers

-If you are using ES6 with babel first you have to install it via npm like in node.js.
+If you are using ES6 with babel, first you have to install it via npm like in node.js.

 ```
 npm install dop